marxin/texi2rst-generated/sphinx/gm2/using-gnu-modula-2/example-compile-and-link.rst

 This section describes how to compile and link a simple hello world program.
-It provides a few examples of using the different options mentioned in see :ref:`gm2:compiler-options`.
+It provides a few examples of using the different options mentioned in see :ref:`compiler-options`.
 Assuming that you have a file called :samp:`hello.mod` in your current directory which
 contains: